Our students emerge confident, powerful, agile, and skilled.

 Kathryn is Creative Director at Austin’s Argodesign.
 Immediately following her graduation from Products of Design, she spent three years as Design Lead and UX Designer for IBM in Austin.
 Passionate about near-future technology, artificial intelligence, design strategy, and smart objects, she is the author of Prototyping for Designers, published by O'Reilly Media, and regularly speaks about prototyping, design thinking, and user experience design.
 Kathryn's thesis, entitled Presence: How to Use Digital Technology to Live a More Analog Life, explores approaches to limiting the distraction caused by modern information technology.

-Joseph is the Head of Invention at Future Laboratories in New York City, where he was also a founding member.
-Prior to that, he was the Chief of Staff at The Future Project.
+Joseph is a Co-Founder of the After Community in New York City.
+Prior to that, he was the Head of Invention at Future Laboratories, where he was also a founding member.
 While studying at MFA Products of Design, Joseph taught digital fabrication and physical computing at day-camps and after-school programs for teens, and professional development workshops for teachers.
 He's worked with the Institute of Play, the Makerbot Foundation, and such museums as the American Museum of Natural History, the Jewish Museum, and the Guggenheim.
 Joseph's thesis, entitled The Teacher's Lounge, was presented in 2014.